GooTechnologies/datamodel/README.md

   - Store in JSON or in metadata (Jon Research)
    - JSON: data is naturally transferred to the front end
    - Metadata: Backend can do a HEAD request to check access on write

+- Include data model version in all json files

  - Levels
   ?
 User Asset Library